mko101/Project-Fitbit-Group-7/README.md

 * `plot_activity_pie_chart()` - visualizes the proportion of time spent in different activity levels (Very Active, Fairly Active, Lightly Active, and Sedentary) using a pie chart.
 It calculates the total minutes for each activity category and displays their relative distribution as percentages.
 * `plot_activity_pie_chart_only_active_minutes()` - visualizes the proportion of time spent in different active levels (Very Active, Fairly Active, Lightly Active) using a pie chart.

-REMEMBER TO MENTION OUTLIERS of the data o steps 2000 calories

 ### Part 3: Interacting with the database
 Script `part3.py` contains functions that help explore the `fitbit_database.db` database with computations and visualizations.
 * `create_new_dataframe()` - creates, displays, and returns a new DataFrame with two columns: "Id" (unique user IDs) and "Class" (user category: Heavy, Moderate, or Light).
 The classification is based on how frequently each user appears in the original CSV file "daily_activity.csv".
 The resulting DataFrame is sorted in descending order, from Heavy to Light users.